- Canine Unit

 The Placentia Police Department's Canine ("K-9") program began in 1988 with the acquisition of our first police service dog, Nanto.
 Over the years, the department has deployed a total of nine outstanding police dogs.
 Our first three dogs, Nanto, Marko, and Jack were German Shepherds.
 Our next three dogs, Castor, Storm, and Falkon were Belgian Malinois.
-The Department currently has three dogs on duty.
-Habo, a German Shepherd and Ace, a Belgian Malinois are assigned to Patrol and Kyra, a Belgian Malinois and the Department's first female K9, is assigned to a drug task force.
+The Department currently has two dogs on duty.

 - Decreased time needed to complete assigned tasks